mr-hamza-yaqub/mr-hamza-yaqub/README.md

-- 💼 I work as Web Developer at invexTech Comapany;
+- 💼 I work as Web Developer at Pakistan Based Comapany(invexTech);
 - 👨🏽‍💻 I’m currently looking for part-time/Consultant (Software Architect) opportunities;
 - 🌱 I’m currently learning Artificial Intelligence and working heavily on backend systems;
 - 🤔 I’m looking for help with guidance in AI learning strategies;